 Recently a new study report from Gizmodo says that Facebook is creating “Shadow Profile” of those people who haven’t shared their information on their own.

-And Facebook is doing this by integrating the contact information of each user to increase the accuracy of their ads.
+Facebook is doing this by integrating user contact information to increase the accuracy of their ads.

 Do you know why Facebook, Google or other websites/apps collect your real-time location data?

-Well, let’s understand this by an incident happened with me.
+Well, let’s understand this by an incident that happened to me.

 One day I visited a showroom of a certain brand.
-When I returned home I noticed that I was seeing ads only of that particular brand or related products everywhere.
+When I returned home, I noticed that I saw ads only of that particular brand or related products everywhere.

 It can be plenty good to feel at that time.

-But It is really surprising and shocking in terms of privacy protection.
-Because I don’t want anyone to monitor where I go and whom I meet.
+But It is astonishing and shocking in terms of online privacy protection because I don’t want anyone to monitor where I go and whom I meet.

-So, does personal data mean name, date of birth etc?
+So, does personal data mean the name, date of birth, etc.?

-Yes, but they collect more than just name, gender, and date of birth etc..
-It can be your relationship status, hobbies, browsing behavior, shopping behavior, favorites, interests, health status and much more.
+Yes, but they collect more than just name, gender, and date of birth, etc..
+It can be your relationship status, hobbies, browsing behaviour, shopping behaviour, favourites, interests, health status, Your Facial Data, and much more.

-And, these all are done to show you specific ads based on your interests and behavior and more targeted ads.
+These are all done to show you specific ads based on your interests and behaviour and more targeted ads.